elishatofunmi/elishatofunmi/README.md

 ### Hi there 👋

  My name is Odemakinde Elisha, a graduate of Electronic/Electrical Engineering at Obafemi Awolowo University.
-I am an machine learning engineer/researcher.
+I am a machine learning engineer/researcher.
 My area of specialization is in computer vision.
 For instance, I have been able to apply my mathematical analysis to research areas like super-resolution and real-time object detection/localization.
 Furthermore, my research area expands into the field of Natural Language processing, with keen interest in language translation.

  - 🔭 I'm currently working on an interesting aspect of computer vision which is instance and semantic segmentation.
 Moreso, I am working on an area of NLP relating to musical decoding.
  - 🌱 I’m currently learning the mathematical breakdown of sementic segmentation.